nandorojo/dripsy/docs/next.md

 # Use Dripsy with Next.js

+## TODO figure out if web with non-SSR should use the normal dripsy API or the fresnel way.
+Probably the normal way, not fresnel, since there is extra web config.

 Once you've already completed the installation steps for `dripsy` & wrapped your app with `DripsyProvider`, you can do the final simple steps to get it ready for your Next.js app.

 **Step 0.
 Install next with expo:**